 Board committees

-13. (1) The Board, in consultation with the Minister, may from time to time appoint one or more committees as may be required for the Board to fulfil its functions and meet its objectives.
+13. (1) The Boardmay from time to time appoint one or more committees as may be required for the Board to fulfil its functions and meet its objectives in terms of this Act or any other law.

 (2) The Board must—